PNaldesi/Randomized_Measurements/Readme.md

-# Python Script for reconstruction of fermionic correlation functions and fermionic VQE
+Reconstruction of fermionic correlation functions and fermionic Variational Quantum Eigensolver (VQE)

 In this repo we provide scripts used in our work